All Products

 1. Log on to the ClickHouse cluster in SSH mode.
 For more information, see Log on to a cluster.

-2. Run the following command to start the ClickHouse client:
+2. Start the ClickHouse client:

 clickhouse-client -h core-1-1 -m